leonuz/leonuz.github.io/_posts/2024-03-23-Crack-a-Mateo.markdown

 ---

-After reading the description of the challenge, the message conversation and seeing the hint, it was more than evident that it was a dictionary attack, but a dictionary attack profiled towards the target.
+After reading the description of the challenge, the message conversation, and seeing the hint, it was more than evident that it was a dictionary attack, but a dictionary attack profiled towards the target.

-There are several tools to do this but none that I know of as easy to implement as [CUPP - Common User Passwords Profiler](https://github.com/Mebus/cupp)
+There are several tools to do this but none that I know of is as easy to implement as [CUPP - Common User Passwords Profiler](https://github.com/Mebus/cupp)

 CUPP, is a remarkable tool that proves to be extremely useful in actual security tasks.
-It serves as a powerful resource for creating personalized password guesses by profiling individuals through interactive queries.
+It is a powerful resource for creating personalized password guesses by profiling individuals through interactive queries.
 Unlike standard wordlists such as rockyou.txt, CUPP specializes in mixing personal details like birthdays and names to formulate unique password combinations commonly devised by users.

-With all the information obtained from the conversation we can run our tool and generate a dictionary based on this information.
+We can run our tool and generate a dictionary based on all the information obtained from the conversation.

 <figure>
         <img src="/assets/img/jersey24/cupp.png" alt="" />
         <figcaption>flag</figcaption>
 </figure>

-after a short time it generated a dictionary with 16591 words.
+after a short time, it generated a dictionary with 16591 words.

 then, we use pdf2john to extract the hash of the PDF so we can crack it using [John](https://www.openwall.com/john/)